securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Since draft-foudil-securitytxt-02
 - Use "mailto" and "tel" (#62)
 - Fix typo in the "Example" section (#64)
-- Clarified that the root directory is a fall back option (#72)
+- Clarified that the root directory is a fallback option (#72)
 - Defined content-type for the response (#68)
 - Clarify the scope of the security.txt file (#69)
 - Cleaning up text based on the NITS tools suggestions (#82)